-Upon taking the oath as Clerk, her primary goal was to update the organization's name to Clerk & Comptroller to more accurately reflect the office's duties, services and public purpose.
-The Clerk & Comptroller, Palm Beach County is the third largest county in Florida and serves a local population of more than 1.3 million citizens as the Chief Financial Officer, Treasurer and Auditor, Clerk of the Circuit Court, County Recorder and Clerk of the Board of County Commissioners.
-Clerk Bock administers a $58 million annual operating budget and oversees more than 750 employees in seven locations.
+Upon taking the oath as Clerk, her primary goal was to update the organization’s name to Clerk & Comptroller to more accurately reflect the office’s duties, services and public purpose.
+The Clerk & Comptroller, Palm Beach County serves a local population of more than 1.4 million citizens as the Chief Financial Officer, Treasurer and Auditor, Clerk of the Circuit Court, County Recorder and Clerk of the Board of County Commissioners.
+Clerk Bock administers a $69.7 million annual operating budget and oversees nearly 700 employees in seven locations.

 Clerk Bock brings to her position nearly 25 years of experience in the private sector as a financial consultant, real estate lawyer, title company owner and corporate manager.
 She first joined the Clerk's office in 1998 as Chief Deputy for Court Services.
 She was promoted to Chief Deputy Clerk in 2003, and maintained that position until she was sworn into office as Clerk & Comptroller in 2004.

-In addition to her role as Clerk & Comptroller, Clerk Bock is the President and the Chair of the Board of Directors of the Florida Court Clerks & Comptrollers (FCCC), the non-profit association comprised of the state’s Clerks of the Circuit Court and County Comptrollers.
+In addition to her role as Clerk & Comptroller, Clerk Bock is the Immediate Past President of the Florida Court Clerks & Comptrollers (FCCC), the non-profit association comprised of the state’s Clerks of the Circuit Court and County Comptrollers.
 She also serves on the Florida Courts E-Filing Authority, the Budget Committee of the Clerks of Court Operations Corporation (CCOC), the CiviTek Board of Managers, and is the Secretary/ Treasurer of CiviTek National, Inc.

 The Clerk & Comptroller's vision is to be a world-class leader in customer service, employee satisfaction and standards of excellence.
 The strategic direction is to deliver outstanding service, be effective and efficient, and a great place to work.